-Playback Audio/Video Time UI Email MQTT Input/Out
+Playback Audio/Video Time e UI Email MQTT Privacy Input/Output Lo ogging Storage

 General Audio/Video

-Audio Output Device bcm2835 ALSA (Pi Onboard Audio) 🗸 👩
+Audio Output Device bcm2835 ALSA (Pi Onboard Audio) 🗸 🔞

-Audio Output Mixer Device PCM V
+Audio Output Mixer Device PCM ✓ 7

-🞓 Audio Output Format Default 🗸 📀
+🞓 Audio Output Format Default 🗸 💿

+🞓 Audio Channel Layout Stereo ~ 7

-Default Video Output Device HDMI 🗸 🕢
+Default Video Output Device HDMI 🗸 🕜

+🞓 Hardware Decoding Ø

-🞓 Media/Sequence Offset 0 ms 🝞
+🞓 Ignore Media Sync Packets 0

 Disable IP announcement 0

-• Audio Output Device- You can select which device you want to play your audio.
+- Audio Output Device- You can select which device you want to play your audio.
 If you do not have any audio devices installed, like a SoundBlaster, then you will only have the option of the onboard audio device.
 The BeagleBone SBC does not have onboard audio and if no audio device is installed, it will indicate Dummy.
-If you have a

-Raspberry Pi then you will have the option of bcm2835 ALSA The Pi onboard audio will output the sound to the 3.5mm audio jack on the Pi.

-Note: if you are using a Pi with a Hat or Cape, then the onboard audio is disabled and will indicate Dummy unless you have a USB Audio device attached like a SoundBlaster Play 3.
+If you have a Raspberry Pi then you will have the option of bcm2835 ALSA (Pi Onboard Audio) or bcm2835 HDMI 1) The Pi onboard audio will output the sound to the 3.5mm audio jack on the Pi. - Note: if you are using a Pi with a Hat or Cape that uses the RPIWS281x ouptuts, then the onboard audio is disabled and will indicate Dummy unless you have a USB Audio device attached like a SoundBlaster Play 3.
+The DPIPixel output does not disable the onboard audio.